Did you know that it takes just over 10 minutes for a person to get frostbite in 0°F temperatures with only a mild wind?

 Therm-A-Rest Parsec 0 Degree Sleeping Bag

-Therm-A-Rest are specialist in camping sleep systems and the Parsec is our choice for the best zero degree cold weather sleeping bag.
+Therm-A-Rest are specialist in camping sleep systems and the Parsec is one of my all time favorites.

 A thoughtful design feature is the wider shoulder area that allows for extra base layers (read: your puffy jacket) beneath the bag.